These easy 2 ingredient bagels are made with just Greek yogurt and self-rising flour. There's no yeast or boiling required!

 Step 2: Shape each piece of dough into a long log about 4 to 6 inches long.
 Then make a circle pinching the ends together forming the bagel shape.

-Egg Wash for Bagels
+Prepare the Egg Wash

 Step 3: Place each bagel on a baking sheet that's been lined with either Parchment Baking Sheets or a Silpat baking mat.
 Then brush an egg wash on top followed by your preferred seasonings.